eljefe303030/Melius/README.md

 ### Modifications to the modlist
 Any modifications you make to the modlist, other than the optional mods listed above, are unsupported.
 I would be interested to hear if you have any recommendations for mods, let me know in my Dicord server.

+## Gamplay Guide

+* Auto saves are disabled by default but can be enabled in the settings menu of the game.
+* [Baka Quick Full Saves](https://www.nexusmods.com/starfield/mods/1750) changes quick saves to full saves, whcih means you will have more saves and will need to peridoically delete saves as and when needed.
+* Multiple mods change UI elements to 60 fps.
+* [Fast Travel To Unknown](https://www.nexusmods.com/starfield/mods/6663) means you can fast travel to unknown POIs when using the hand scanner.
+* [Auto Unlock SFSE](https://www.nexusmods.com/starfield/mods/5571) Auto unlock doors, containers and terminals (including inaccessible) if you have the required perks.
+* [Short Temple Puzzles](https://www.nexusmods.com/starfield/mods/1139) changes the number of puzzles to 3.
+* [Build Outpost Items with Credits](https://www.nexusmods.com/starfield/mods/11890) Allows you to build all outpost/ship objects with credits instead of resources.
+* [Sit To Add Ship to Fleet](https://www.nexusmods.com/starfield/mods/6493) Sit in pilot seat to add captured ship to your fleet.
+No need to make it your home ship.
+* [Smarter Spacesuit Auto-Hide](https://www.nexusmods.com/starfield/mods/8423) Tweaks the conditions for when your spacesuit is automatically hidden, and better synchronizes your follower's suit behavior with your own.
+Make sure you have used the toggle in the spacesuit inventory to show/hide spacesuits in settlements for this work to your preference.
+* [Leave No Witnesses](https://www.nexusmods.com/starfield/mods/12000) Reworks player bounties so that killing all witnesses to a crime you commit in space removes the bounties incurred while committing that crime.
+* [Landing Bay Cargo Access](https://www.nexusmods.com/starfield/mods/11972) Adds an interactive cargo panel to each landing bay module, allowing you to access your ship's cargo hold remotely - at your ship, but outside your ship.
+If the cargo panel doesn't show up on your ship, you may have to refresh your ship's landing bay cell by modifying your ship in the ship builder.
+* [Polyamory - Remove single romance limit](https://www.nexusmods.com/starfield/mods/10687) Removes the restriction on multiple companion romances.
+* [Auto Transfer Mined and Harvested Resources to Your Ship - SFSE](https://www.nexusmods.com/starfield/mods/8606) SFSE plugin that automatically transfers mined mineral deposits and harvested resources to your Homeship instead of your inventory.
+Some quests that involve collecting resources will mean you then have to collect them from your ship instead of your inventory.
+* [Human Damage (Just a Flesh Wound - Bullet in the Head)](https://www.nexusmods.com/starfield/mods/12603) Changes the damage multiple for the different areas of body parts of humans to make the game more fun and rewards better aiming.

+## Note for Content Creators

+Some of the added music in the list cannot be played on YouTube/Twitch or other platforms due to DMCA rules.
+To circumvent this, I recommend either disabling the mod PopcornTime or disabling in-game music bu lowering the volume to 0% in the audio settings.

 ## Known Issues